What is predictive maintenance?

 - Fluid analysis: Beyond simply monitoring the levels and temperature, the physical and chemical analysis of fluids can give valuable information about the condition of mechanical components.
 By seeing the rate of degradation in coolants and lubricants, preventive steps can be taken as soon as these insights warrant.

-- Others: Other predictive maintenance technologies are specialized for various unique industrial needs.
+- Others: Other predictive maintenance technologies are specialised for various unique industrial needs.
 They include: laser alignment, electrical circuit monitoring, crack detection, corrosion monitoring, electrical resistance changes, and other industry-specific means of measuring corrosion or deterioration.

 Predictive maintenance technologies